bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 loss of crucial metadata specific to manufacturers and specific EEG systems.
 We also encourage users to provide additional meta information extracted from the manufacturer specific data files in the sidecar JSON file.
-Other relevant files MAY be included alongside the EEG data.
+Other relevant files MAY be included alongside the original EEG data in `/sourcedata`.

 Note that for proper documentation of EEG recording metadata it is important to understand the difference between electrode and channel: An EEG electrode is